jly02/TicTacToe/README.md

 # TicTacToe
 just some tic-tac-toe

-Can run on JavaFX version 11 or higher
+Runs on JavaFX version 11 or higher